jeffrey-io/www-jeffrey-io/input/keystone-201504.markdown

 # In conclusion.

-#!hhhh=I started with a weight in the range of 405 to 410 lbs, and I ended with a weight in the range of 390 to 395.
+I started with a weight in the range of 405 to 410 lbs, and I ended with a weight in the range of 392 to 397.
+I am happy with that for a month.
+So, what's next?